So you’re both thinking of tying the knot and taking your relationship to the next big level?

 Congratulations!
 But before getting started out on the wedding preparations, make sure you are both completely ready for the change.

 Marriage readiness is a crucial topic and one that must be fully thought over.
 Prepare a pre-marriage checklist (one that suits your situation) and discuss matters fully with your partner.

-Here are some questions that must be on your marriage readiness checklist:
+Key questions that must be on your marriage readiness checklist:

 1. Am I ready to get married?

-This is probably the most important question one should ask themselves; preferably before the engagement, but this question can linger after the excitement of the initial engagement has worn off.
+This is probably one of the most important questions before marriage one should ask themselves; preferably before the engagement, but this question can linger after the excitement of the initial engagement has worn off.

 2. Is this truly the right person for me?

 This question goes in line with, “Am I ready?”

 Can you put up with the minor annoyances?
 Can you overlook some of their weird habits and embrace their quirks?